 Oklahoma is the "world's prison capital."
-That won't change any time soon.
+That won't change anytime soon.

 Last year, Oklahoma edged out Louisiana for the dubious honor of being the “world’s prison capital”—locking up a higher proportion of its residents than any other state or country.
 Since then, lawmakers and businesspeople from both parties have taken up the cause of reforming their state’s criminal justice system.
 Oklahoma’s prison chief has called for major changes to sentencing laws.
-Recently elected Republican Governor Kevin Stitt campaigned on a promise to reduce the prison population: “Right now, we’re incarcerating people we’re mad at.
+Recently elected Republican Gov. Kevin Stitt campaigned on a promise to reduce the prison population: “Right now, we’re incarcerating people we’re mad at.
 We’re not really afraid of them,” he told the Associated Press during his campaign.

 Yet as this year’s legislative session comes to a close, only one major criminal justice reform bill ever crossed the governor’s desk: A measure that would allow some low-level drug offenders to be released from prison and clear their records.
 The law, which Stitt signed Tuesday, could free an estimated 1,000 inmates but will barely make a dent in the state’s prison system, which holds 1,079 in every 100,000 Oklahomans, according to the Prison Policy Initiative.
 (Oklahoma is also the nation’s top incarcerator of women.)
-The state’s prison population is expected grow by 14 percent over the next decade, according to an analysis by FWD.us, an immigration and criminal justice reform advocacy group cofounded by Facebook CEO Mark Zuckerberg.
+The state’s prison population is expected grow by 14 percent over the next decade, according to an analysis by FWD.us, an immigration and criminal justice reform advocacy group co-founded by Facebook CEO Mark Zuckerberg.

 Oklahoma’s incarceration rate has been climbing steadily since the 1980s, driven by “tough on crime” policies.
 The state’s three-strikes laws, though partially repealed in 2015, still require life sentences for some people convicted of three drug trafficking felonies.
 Under truth-in-sentencing measures passed in response to incentives in the sweeping 1994 federal crime bill championed by then-Sen. Joe Biden (D-Del.), many prisoners are required to serve at least 85 percent of their sentences, regardless of good behavior or participation in rehabilitative programs.